Meet Love Island 2020 contestant Connor Durman – "I say whatever's on my mind"

 Meet Love Island 2020 contestant Connor Durman – “I say whatever’s on my mind”

-Everything you need to know about Love Island Winter 2020 contestant Connor Durman
+Everything you need to know about Love Island Winter 2020 cast member Connor Durman

-It’s finally arrived!
-Love Island is back for a brand new series – the first of which to be broadcast in the winter.
+Love Island is back on screens as the current batch of singletons fight for the cash prize – and to find the one.

-Once again, a fresh batch of singletons compete once more to find their perfect match in a brand new villa in South Africa.
+As the current cast get cosy in the brand new villa in South Africa, we have everything you need to know about coffee bean salesman, Connor Durman.

 Connor Durman – Key Facts